 Throughout 2019, neighbors and stakeholders shared ideas on what will bring people to this site on an ongoing basis and improve safety and security.
 These ideas were used to create a concept plan in 2020.

 We used feedback on the concept plan from neighbors, stakeholders and community members to refine the site plan shown below.

-Great Rivers Greenway is leveraging local tax dollars with donations and grant funding for the construction of this project.
-On August 10, 2021 the Mississippi Greenway: Old Chain of Rocks project was awarded a $990,000 grant from the National Park Service through the Outdoor Recreation Legacy Partnership program.
+Great Rivers Greenway is leveraging local tax dollars with private donations and grant funding for the construction of this project.
+On August 10, 2021 the project was awarded a $990,000 grant from the National Park Service through the Outdoor Recreation Legacy Partnership program.
 It is one of 19 nationwide projects selected to receive funding from the National Park Service through the Outdoor Recreation Legacy Partnership program.
 This $990,000 award will be used to add security features, habitat restoration, nature-based stormwater management, and amenities for daily use and special events to this historic site.